s-vivien/CGBenchmark/README.md

   // The name of the multiplayer game as it appears at the end of the url of your IDE "multiName": "wondev-woman",

+  // Optional.
+Indicates if the game is a contest or not.
+FALSE if not provided "isContest": "true",

   // List of seeds to play
   "seedList": [